 - Start making campaign URLs.
 Make a note in the description and date column to help you remember some details about the URL for your records.

-- The grey area, columns C-G allow you to add the details about the campaign, similar to the way Google’s UTM builder lets you create URLs and of course the destination URL you want traffic to go in column H.
+- Columns C-G allow you to add the details about the campaign, similar to the way Google’s UTM builder lets you create URLs, and of course the destination URL you want traffic to go to goes in column H.

 - Generate the short URL.
 Column J will show FALSE until you delete the contents of column L which then triggers the API call to Bit.ly.
 This is how we avoid the request limit that breaks the Bit.ly API with larger spreadsheets.